Sean Spicer Mocked After Spicy ‘Dancing With The Stars’ Premiere

-Sean Spicer’s Dancing with the Stars debut started with controversy, but it could go down as one of the most comical celeb cameos on the ABC ballroom competition– with him having the last laugh.
+Sean Spicer’s Dancing with the Stars debut started with controversy, but it could go down as one of the most comical celeb cameos on the ABC ballroom competition — with him having the last laugh.

-Spicer made his Dancing debut wearing a frilly, lime green blouse and tight white pants as he performed an animated salsa to The Spice Girls’ “Spice Up Your Life” with pro partner Lindsay Arnold, who had previously described his dancing skills as “pre pre-school level.”
+Spicer made his Dancing debut wearing a frilly, lime green blouse and tight white pants as he performed an animated salsa to the Spice Girls’ “Spice Up Your Life” with pro partner Lindsay Arnold, who had previously described his dancing skills as “pre pre-school level.”

 In his introductory package, Spicer admitted his time as the White House press secretary was “tumultuous.”
-Viewers were then treated to a montage of some of the most memorable moments from his tenure, as well as a Twitter endorsement from his former boss, Donald Trump, who predicted he’ll do “great” on the celebrity dancing show.
+Viewers were then treated to a montage of some of the most memorable moments from his tenure as well as a Twitter endorsement from his former boss, Donald Trump, who predicted he’ll do “great” on the celebrity dancing show.

 “It’s nice to have the leader of the free world on your side when it comes to getting votes,” Spicer said.